 New Conservation Area Proposals

-A consultation on new Conservation Areas is being undertaken as part of the draft Local Plan and will run until Monday 9 October 2017.
-Four additional Conservation Areas are proposed in Haslingden, Helmshore, Crawshawbooth and Newchurch and an extension to Chatterton and Strongstry Conservation Area is also being considered.
-More information about the proposals are available in the Proposed new Conservations areas and extension to existing Conservation area document.
-Please let us know your views on the proposed Conservation Areas by using the online questionnaire of the Rossendale Local Plan Consultation Summer 2017.
+A consultation on new Conservation Areas has been undertaken as part of the draft Local Plan and ended on Monday 9 October 2017.
+Four additional Conservation Areas were proposed in Haslingden, Helmshore, Crawshawbooth and Newchurch and an extension to Chatterton and Strongstry Conservation Area was also being considered.
+More information about the proposals are available in the Proposed new Conservation areas and extension to existing Conservation area document.
+The comments received during the consultation can be seen here.